 - This is only an option for self-published authors who publish through KDP.
 You can’t print from Kindle Create, and you’re only distributing through Kindle.

 - The software is free to use, but you’ll need to agree to Amazon’s requirements before you download it.

 2. Reedsy Book Editor

-- Export file to PDF for printing or distribution
+- Export files to PDF for printing or distribution.

-- This program is completely free with no premium version, meaning you can access all of the features without paying anything
+- This book formatting software is completely free with no premium version, meaning you can access all of the features without paying anything.

-- This software allows you to produce clean manuscripts and work with editors, which means you can keep your revision and production all in one place
+- The Reedsy Book Editor allows you to produce clean manuscripts and work with editors, which means you can keep your revision and production all in one place.

 - There aren’t a ton of formatting features with Reedsy—you do get the basics, but not much else